lonce/EncodecExplorerReconstructions/README.md

-# Encodec Explorer Core
+# Encodec Explorer

-This is a notebook with some utilities for manipulating Encodec (24kHz) audio representations.
+This project consists of a couple of  notebooks with some utilities for manipulating Encodec (24kHz) audio representations.

 There are utilities for reading audio and .ecdc files, and for converting between audio, ecdc tokens, and latents.

+There are notebooks for doing a Tokui-like "style transfer" using Encodec tokens, and there is a notebook for mocked streaming Encodec representations (reconstructing them a couple of frames at a time).